sharminnie0786/MultiDimensional/README.md

 I hope you get the gist of what I am saying !

 This kind of stuff is really interesting like coming up with the logic part, enjoy doing it :D !

+Sharmyn's Comments:

+Theatre Seating:

+I have completed the code with one problem in it.
+I am not able to make the code use the previous seating arrangement and when the user gets asked to choose seats from another row, how can i use the previous arrangements and make adjustments to it?